- Ag Docket

 That’s it.
 There is no wages limitation or other calculation.
 It thus appears that the farmer receiving a qualified cooperative dividend may deduct 20 percent of the amount of that dividend, limited only by taxable income minus net capital gain.

-In other words, under this interpretation, if a member farmer receives $300,000 as a per-unit retain paid in money (PURPIM) from a cooperative for a sale of grain (reported in box 3 of 1099-PATR), that farmer could first calculate the tentative deduction by taking 20 percent of $300,000 for a sum of $60,000.
+In other words, under this interpretation, if a cooperative patron receives $300,000 as a per-unit retain paid in money (PURPIM) from a cooperative for a sale of grain (reported in box 3 of 1099-PATR), that farmer could first calculate the tentative deduction by taking 20 percent of $300,000 for a sum of $60,000.
 The farmer would then compare that to taxable income (minus capital gain) for the year.
 If that was $108,000 ($120,000 net Schedule F income - $12,000 standard deduction), the farmer could take the full $60,000 deduction, meaning that final taxable income for the year would be $48,000.

 It should be noted that the combined deductions for qualified business income and qualified cooperative dividends also cannot exceed taxable income minus net capital gain.